 So what do you do if the protection of a garage is unobtainable?
 You get creative and do whatever you can to protect that automobile, with the following suggestions being a few of the more effective methods.

 Products to Protect Your Car Without a Garage

-Natural Carnauba Wax or Car Wax
+Natural Carnauba Wax and Synthetic Car Wax

 DIY Nano Coatings

-There are multiple grades of DIY Nano Coatings, so users should complete due diligence and search for actual reviews to verify how well the product works, how easy it is to apply, and whether it’s backed by a warranty.
+Quick Tip: Always buy a nano ceramic coating that’s backed by a lengthy warranty.
 Armor Shield IX, for example, lasts between 2-5 years on average, and is covered by a two year guarantee via AvalonKing’s warranty program.

 Professional Grade Nano Coatings

 The other ceramic coating option are professionally applied products.
 These kinds of nano ceramic coatings cannot be purchased by the public, and are only made available to licensed installation professionals who have completed certified training seminars.

 The reason for this is because most pro-grade ceramic coatings contain an extremely high level of SiO2, with certain products boasting percentages well above 90%!
 This makes them super resilient, but also really damn difficult to apply.